Last updated: April 23, 2025

 Woman at home researching if home equity loans are tax deductible.

-Here’s a question you might want to know about if you’re considering taking out a home equity loan – “are home equity loans tax deductible?”
+Here’s a question you might want to know the answer to if you’re considering taking out a home equity loan: ‘Are home equity loans tax deductible?’
 The short answer is – it depends.

-How to claim the home equity loan interest deduction
+How to claim the home mortgage interest deduction

-First things first, you will need to make sure that you qualify for the deduction – meaning your home equity loan funds were used to “buy, build, or substantially improve” the home that secures the loan.
-Once you’ve got that covered, it’s time to roll up your sleeves and get your paperwork in order.
+First things first, you need to make sure that you qualify for the home mortgage interest deduction – meaning, in addition to meeting other requirements, your home equity loan funds were used to buy, build, or substantially improve the home that secures the loan.

 Rules on deducting home equity loan interest